jdposada/courses/content/home/hero.md

 ---
 <br>

 Welcome to my courses webpage.
-In this webpage you will find the material for my 2022 courses
+In this webpage you will find the material for my 2022 courses.

+Consider adding the site to your favorite [RSS feeder](https://feeder.co/) to keep up with the updated content